MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-preview-and-customize-app-manifest.md

    :::image type="content" source="../assets/images/teams-toolkit-v2/teams toolkit fundamentals/manifest preview-1.png" alt-text="Screenshot is an example of showing the adding of environment.":::

    > [!NOTE]
-   > If there are more than one environment, you need to select the environment you want to preview as shown in the image:
+   > If there are more than one environment, you need to select the environment you want to preview.

 ## Sync local changes to Developer Portal